Experiential Explanations for Reinforcement Learning: Experiment 1: MiniGrid Environment

 We compared the frequency with which utilization codes appeared in open-responses.
 If a participant used the same types of information as the explanation provided, we considered the participant as ``Utilizing'' the explanation.
-Experiential Explanations provide Object and Reward Related information.
-Heatmap and Q-Value Explanations provide Reward-Related Explanations.
-No Explanation only provides for Prior Behavior.
+Experiential Explanations provide \textcode{violet}{Object} and \textcode{violet}{Reward Related} information.
+Heatmap and Q-Value Explanations provide \textcode{violet}{Reward Related} Explanations.
+No Explanation only provides for \textcode{violet}{Prior Behavior}.
 71\% of the participants who were shown Experiential Explanations utilized the exact kinds of information presented in the explanation, compared to 21\% and 28\% for the Heatmap and Q-Value explanations, respectively.
-Although the Q-Value and Heatmap explanations both presented Reward-Related information, participants still relied heavily on Prior Behavior to understand the agent.
-Experiential Explanations were 13 and 15 times more likely to have the information they provided be Utilized and Useful with respect to Heatmap and Q-Value explanations, respectively.
-We also found that among those who used components of explanations in their reasoning, 55.88\% answered correctly on both questions ($p < 0.05, df=1, \chi^2 = 3.849$).
-But within the Experiential Explanations group, the percentage was 84.62\% and that group was more statistically significant to get both questions correctly than other baseline explanation groups ($p < 0.05, df=3, \chi^2 = 12.22$).
+Although the Q-Value and Heatmap explanations both presented \textcode{violet}{Reward Related} information, participants still relied heavily on \textcode{violet}{Prior Behavior} to understand the agent.

 Figure~\ref{fig:qual-themes} shows the distribution of the reasons the participants referenced for each type of explanation.
-Participants who saw Experiential Explanations most used Object-related and Reward-Related information.
-Participants who saw Q-Value explanations referenced Goal-Related reasons the most.
-Participants who saw no explanation most often utilized Prior Behavior, followed by Object-Related reasons.
-Notably, participants who saw Experiential Explanations were 4 times less likely to rely on Prior Behavior, indicating they did not rely as much on watching the agent to understand it.
-Those who saw Heatmap and Q-Value Explanations relied heavily on Prior Behavior and Utilization patterns mimicking those of the No Explanation condition.
+Participants who saw Experiential Explanations most used \textcode{violet}{Object related} and \textcode{violet}{Reward Related} information.
+Participants who saw Q-Value explanations referenced \textcode{violet}{Goal Related} reasons the most.
+Participants who saw no explanation most often utilized \textcode{violet}{Prior Behavior}, followed by \textcode{violet}{Object Related} reasons.
+Notably, participants who saw Experiential Explanations were 4 times {\em less} likely to rely on \textcode{violet}{Prior Behavior}, indicating they did not rely as much on watching the agent to understand it.
+Those who saw Heatmap and Q-Value Explanations relied heavily on \textcode{violet}{Prior Behavior} and Utilization patterns mimicking those of the No Explanation condition.